EZhivaikin/TrialPython/README.md

 ## Trouble shooting

 If you make changes in the Models and run into DB schema issues, delete the sqlite DB file `app.sqlite`.

+## Added modules by EZhivaikin

+- Flask-Pydantic – body data validation (also can be used for response validation, but schema was presented already)
+- factory_boy – fixtures replacement for tests.
+It will be easier to create models insances in the future

+## Possible improvements
+There's an idea to separate validation and service tests